JulienBacquart/MTW-MeSH-wiki/Loading-MeSH-datasets.md

 * Validate **mesh.ttl**

+> No output = file is OK

       riot --validate mesh.ttl

-    No output = file is OK

 * Copy the **mesh.ttl** file to: